Analysis | How Extreme Cold Turned Into a U.S. Energy Crisis

 4. What put the lights out?

 The crisis reinforces the need for policy makers and regulators to think carefully about what a world wholly dependent on electricity for lighting, cooling, heating, cooking and transportation would look like under extreme circumstances.
 The same risks were on full display last year when California, the largest electric car market in America and one of the biggest in the world, went through rolling blackouts of its own caused by intense heat waves and wildfires.
-Proposed solutions include large-scale batteries back up power plants, along with broader, more regionalized power grids.
+Proposed solutions include large-scale batteries that back up power plants; broader, more regionalized power grids; and smaller, more localized “microgrids” capable of operating on their own in times of crisis.
 Some policy makers in Washington have argued that this dependency means it’s critical to preserve coal and nuclear power plants as so-called baseload resources that are available to run around the clock.
 The issue is gaining urgency as climate change only stands to bring about more extreme weather.
 That doesn’t just mean extreme heat, but extreme cold too.

 For more articles like this, please visit us at bloomberg.com